East Side Access: Arch Street Yard and Shop Facility

 The Arch Street Yard and Shop is in Long Island City, near the Hunterspoint Avenue station.
 The yard itself has been in use since at least 1910.
 The Arch Street Facility includes tracks that were built on the right-of-way of the LIRR's former North Shore Branch.
 Although the branch formerly extended west to what is now the Gantry Plaza State Park on the East River shoreline, the Arch Street Facility's storage tracks only extend as far as 11th Street, several blocks away from the river.

 The LIRR planned a maintenance facility in the yard as part of the East Side Access project.
 The building was completed in either December 2004 or June 2005.
 The $80.4 million facility was built using a mix of federal and non-federal funds.
 The LIRR had built the Arch Street Facility in advance so it could test its then-new M7 cars.
 When the MTA planned the facility in 2002, it had anticipated that East Side Access would open in 2011 and that the Arch Street Shop could be used to maintain the LIRR fleet.
 It was thought that the Hillside Facility would not be able to maintain the expanded LIRR fleet on its own.
 However, after the East Side Access project was repeatedly delayed, the Arch Street Facility was ultimately leased and licensed for other uses.

 Just south of the Arch Street Yard, the Montauk Cutoff connected the Main Line to the Montauk Branch until it was decommissioned in 2015.
 As part of East Side Access, a portion of the cutoff was demolished to make room for the Midday Storage Yard.

-New Sunnyside station
+Proposed Sunnyside station

 A new LIRR train station in Sunnyside on the west side of Queens Boulevard and Skillman Avenue along the Northeast Corridor (which the LIRR uses to get into Pennsylvania Station) has been proposed, which would provide one-stop access for area residents to Midtown Manhattan.
 The station would have two side platforms and one island platform, all of which would be able to accommodate 12-car trains.
 In its 2015–2019 capital program, the MTA had budgeted $76.5 million for the construction of such a station with a proposed start date in January 2021, but then delayed any work until after the completion of East Side Access.